Apr 3, 2020 1:45:00 PM

 And, you know, the one thing that we do talk about on the store tours, in addition to the seven habits, is that, we have these really, really powerful senses called the nose, the eyes, the ear, the touch and the taste.
 And, there's a report out from Erickson which looks at the top 10 consumer trends in 2030.

 And they basically summed up that over the next decade, the action will be sort of optimizing the senses.
-This can be done for software or AR / VR, but it can be done at places like American Dream, which is, which is the big center that's opened.
+This can be done for software or AR / VR, but it can be done at places like American Dream, which is the big center that's opened.

 So, you know, we're living through a really exciting period in history.
 And also, you know, in addition to retail, we have investment banks, architect, CPGs, travel companies, and automotives on these tours.
 And I think the role retail plays in the consumer market or the retail is the canary in the coal mine, and as soon as behavior shifts, boom, it manifests itself at retail.
 Either, you know, an Amazon being wildly successful, or Ali Baba.
 Or, new stores.
 I'm not sure if you had seen CAMP when you were on one of the tours at Hudson Yards.
 And I mean, that's, that's all part of this big experience trend.